search-icon

 [back to top]

 Co-manufacturing operations outsource part or all of the manufacturing process of a product to a third-party.
 This location type defines the external location where a co-manufacturing operation should be executed.
+Co-manufacturing locations do not count towards your location limit in your subscription.
 See Co-manufacturing for more information.
+This is an Advanced Manufacturing feature and requires an add-on to your subscription.

 As this type of location is a purely informational, to notify a user during a Production Run where components should be transferred for contract manufacturing, co-manufacturing locations have some special properties: